Navigating a Neurodiverse Marriage

 Meet Alex & Ben

-Alex Murphy - After a decade of full-time ministry overseas gave way to burnout, depression, and a marriage in crisis, I returned to the States for intensive counseling and care.
-That was where I encountered real healing for the first time.
+Alex Murphy - I have experienced what it’s like to have a marriage in crisis, and counseling was where I encountered real healing for the first time.

-My own journey toward wholeness grew into a passion to help others find deeper life, and I went back to school to become a licensed therapist.
-Before joining ReStory, I worked in community mental health.
+My journey towards wholeness grew into a passion to help others find deeper life, and I went back to school to become a licensed therapist.

 More recently, our five children (aged 10-20) introduced us to the neurodiversity in our home — their experiences with ADHD and ASD led my wife and me to recognize our own, bringing new clarity to our shared story.